5 Reasons Why People Choose to Move in the Summer

 College is another factor.
 Students that are moving from the dorm or their parents’ house are most likely to do so in the summer before the fall semester starts.
 Students that graduate at the end of spring are also on the move as they start post-college life.

-Southern California may be known for fantastic weather year round, but the same can’t be said in other regions.
+Southern California may be known for fantastic weather year-round, but the same can’t be said in other regions.
 It can be pretty hot in some cities in the west and south, but all-in-all the summer weather makes moving easier.
 There’s no concern over the cold, snow, or icy road conditions like there is up north in the winter.
 It’s also less likely to rain as it does in the spring.

 Another benefit of the summer weather is yard sales.
 It’s the time of year when weekend bargain hunters are most willing to stop and check out the used goods.
 You have a better chance of making some extra moving money and reducing the amount of stuff you have to pack.

 More Homes Are on the Market